Dean177/jest-to-match-shape-of/Readme.md

 yarn add --dev jest-to-match-shape-of
 ```

 Then create a file to setup your tests.
-This guide uses `test/setup.js` (for Javascript projects) or `test/setup.ts` (for Typescript projects), but it should still work if you can place it somewhere else.
+This guide uses `test/setup.js` (for Javascript projects) or `test/setup.ts` (for Typescript projects), but it should still work if you place it somewhere else.

 Add the following to `test/setup.js` file (if you are using CommonJS):